 Push needed purchase orders into FY 2021 / AY 2021

-The ADPICS Year End Close Manual provides additional instructions and is located at: Need to get current link.
-Ros to upload http://doit.net.md.gov/servdesk/fmisdocs/Documents/ADPICS%20YEC%20MANUAL%202019.pdf
+The ADPICS Year End Close Manual provides additional instructions and is located at

+http://doit.net.md.gov/servdesk/fmisdocs/Documents/ADPICS%20YEC%20MANUAL%202020.pdf

 The appropriate action/journal entry as described below must be taken on all purchase orders pushed to FY 2021 to ensure that the amount in ADPICS agrees with the amount in R*STARS (screen 64).
 Use Edit Mode 2 on the FMIS 500 screen to have the journal entry(s) post and appear immediately on the various FMIS inquiry screens (i.e. 61 and 64 screens).